learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ### Transformations

-Transformations create a new data set from an existing one by passing each dataset element through a function and returning a new RDD representing the results.
+Transformations create a new dataset from an existing one by passing each dataset element through a function and returning a new RDD representing the results.
 In short, creating an RDD from an existing RDD is ‘transformation’.
 All transformations in Spark are lazy.
 They do not compute their results right away.
-Instead, they just remember the transformations applied to some base data set (e.g. a file).
+Instead, they just remember the transformations applied to some base dataset (e.g. a file).
 The transformations are only computed when an action requires a result that needs to be returned to the driver program.
 A transformation is an RDD that returns another RDD, like map, flatMap, filter, reduceByKey, join, cogroup, etc.

 ### Actions
 Actions return final results of RDD computations.
-Actions trigger execution using lineage graph to load the data into original RDD and carry out all intermediate transformations and return the final results to the Driver program or writes it out to the file system.
+Actions trigger execution using lineage graph to load the data into original RDD and carry out all intermediate transformations and return the final results to the driver program or writes it out to the file system.
 An action returns a value (to a Spark driver - the user program).

-Here are some of key transformations and actions that we will explore.
+Here are some key transformations and actions that we will explore.

 | Transformations   | Actions       |